flashtechstudios/windows-updater/README.md

-This script uses winget in background to update your apps.
-Learn more: https://github.com/microsoft/winget-cli Also windows defender might pop up because it is new (I guess) so click on "more info" and then "run anyway" to bypass it.
-Also don't worry it's safe because I have very less code and I am really not the best at scripting or coding 🤣.
+This script uses winget and pswindowsupdate in background to update your apps.
+You will have to change your execution policy to let the script run

+To run it (if you have git):
+- If you have git installed run `git clone https://github.com/themoonmeetsthesun/windows-updater.git`
+- Go into the folder and open a powershell (admin) window there and run `./update-windows.ps1`

-To run it:
+To run it (if you don't have git):

-- run: `curl https://raw.githubusercontent.com/themoonmeetsthesun/app-updater/master/appupdater.bat > appupdater.bat`
+- Download the repo from the "Code" area
+- Extract the folder, go into it and open a powershell (admin) window there and run `./update-windows.ps1`

+If you don't have pswindowsupdate module installed:
-- run: `start "appupdater.bat"`
+- run: `Install-Module -Name PSWindowsUpdate`
-- CMD defaults to the user folder so you can find it there.
-If you started this command in another folder you can find it there if you want to run it next time.